kraftdenker/ZAPiXWEB/README.md

 browsers, even if in a disconnected computer.
 In line with forensics procedures, the technique extracts digital data that can be loaded into forensic tools for analysis.

+# Need WhatsApp DESKTOP ?
-WhatsApp Desktop Techinque - see ZAPiXDESK at https://github.com/kraftdenker/ZAPiXDESK Some info also in: https://medium.com/@alberto.magno/whatsapp-desktop-and-web-live-forensics-4n6-233f640e9fb3
+WhatsApp Desktop Technique - see ZAPiXDESK at https://github.com/kraftdenker/ZAPiXDESK

+Some info also in:
+https://medium.com/@alberto.magno/whatsapp-desktop-and-web-live-forensics-4n6-233f640e9fb3

+# Change Log
 -------------
 - ChangeLog described into .js source file.
 -------------